Published: January 11, 2021 | Last Updated: November 13, 2025

 Make it easy on the eyes!

-Another problem that comes up is simple things that make presentations hard to look at.
+Another problem is simple things that make presentations hard to look at.
 Pick readable fonts over “fun” fonts.
-If you’re doing a sci-fi film, a sans serif font is great, but don’t try to do the whole thing in blade runner text.
+If you’re doing a sci-fi film, a sans serif font is great, but don’t try to do the whole thing in Blade Runner text.

 Also, be careful about how your images and text are aligned.
 The eye shouldn’t be jumping around, and there should be consistency between slides.

-Borders on images can be beneficial to keep things organized.
-Making sure your text blocks are somewhat similar in size between slides is also useful.
+Borders on images can be beneficial for keeping things organized.
+It is also useful to make sure your text blocks are somewhat similar in size between slides.

 Finally, make sure it’s readable.
 I often put an image in the background of each slide.
-To make text legible, I frequently darken the image or put a drop shadow on the text.
+I frequently darken the image or put a drop shadow on the text to make the text legible.

-Colors like white, yellow, or black are often the most readable colors.
-If need be, put your text over a solid color background.
+Colors like white, yellow, or black are often the most readable.
+If necessary, you can put your text over a solid-colored background.

 Things To Keep In Mind While Pitching